-Spatial analysis and engagement with key stakeholders has identified several opportunities which could help unlock growth, better support the needs of existing communities or further enhance the unique characteristics of Ōamaru, Weston and Kakanui.
+Spatial analysis and engagement with key stakeholders identified several opportunities which could help unlock growth, better support the needs of existing communities or further enhance the unique characteristics of Ōamaru, Weston and Kakanui.
 These include:

 - Ōamaru Creek has the potential to act as a multi-functional corridor supporting biodiversity, stormwater management, water quality, active travel and enhancment of Ōamaru's town centre. - Ōamaru Gardens are currently a well used central public space with high amenity which could support more intensive residential uses in close proximity.
 Their use and maintenance should continue to be supported. - The Alps 2 Ocean (A2O) and railway cycle routes provide direct and convenient routes between key destinations in the study area.
-Upgrades to these routes such as surfacing and lighting as well as changes to neighbouring land-uses could support greater uptake of year round active travel and provide improved connections to key destinations including the town centre and schools. - More widely, there are opportunities for additional safe walking and cycling links to be established throughout Ōamaru's gridded street network and to neighbouring towns including Kakanui to provide more viable transport alternatives to private vehicles, including in and around the town centre/ heritage precinct. - Council has a number of landholdings (both reserve and non-reserve land) which are currently underutilised and could potentially support residential uses that could generate funds for wider reserve upgrades across Ōamaru. - There is a need to better support ongoing reuse of existing historic heritage buildings in Ōamaru, potentially through financial incentives, to ensure heritage is protected, the vitality of the town centre is increased and additional housing choices are provided.
+Upgrades to these routes such as surfacing and lighting as well as changes to neighbouring land-uses could support greater uptake of year round active travel and provide improved connections to key destinations including the town centre and schools. - More widely, there are opportunities for additional safe walking and cycling links to be established throughout Ōamaru's gridded street network and to neighbouring towns including Kakanui to provide more viable transport alternatives to private vehicles, including in and around the town centre/ Ōamaru Historic Area. - There is a need to better support ongoing reuse of existing historic heritage buildings in Ōamaru, potentially through financial incentives, to ensure heritage is protected, the vitality of the town centre is increased and additional housing choices are provided. - Increased commercial and community offerings, along with supporting public realm upgrades at Weston would support the immediate needs of the growing local community and would reduce the need to travel into Ōamaru for daily goods.

-Image 11: Ōamaru Creek
+Image 12: Ōamaru Creek

-Image 12: Alps 2 Ocean Cycle Route
+Image 13: Alps 2 Ocean Cycle Route